SupremeCommanderMaps/SurvivalVersus/README.md

 * Fixed the MML restriction option (it did not show up in the lobby)
 * Fixed the T3 Mobile Arty restriction option (it did not show up in the lobby)
 * Fixed the Sniper Bot restriction option (it did not show up in the lobby)
+* Unkillable transports can no longer be captured or reclaimed

 **Paragon Wars mode**